 Situational anxiety occurs when a specific situation occurs that creates a unique form of anxiety for you.
 These situations are unique to each person, but usually, everyday actions that someone else would find normal.
 The anxiety can show up in many different ways ranging from sweaty palms to diarrhea.

-In this blog I am going to go over some of the situations in your day that could induce your anxiety.
+In this blog I am going to go over some of the situations in your day that could induce your anxiety, if you ever have though “Anxiety Is Ruining My Life.”
 Sometimes the smallest things such as having to wait in line at your local coffee shop can be stressful.